knightjoel/DeepLens-workshops/Registration and project deployment/readme.md

 ### Step 4- Connect to your network

 Select your local Wi-Fi network ID from the dropdown list and enter your WiFi password.
-If you are using ethernet, choose Use Ethernet option instead.
+If you are using Ethernet, choose **Use Ethernet** option instead.

-Select Save.
+Select **Save**.

 ![network connection](https://user-images.githubusercontent.com/11222214/38657139-77c96aa4-3dd3-11e8-8cba-97dc3c47fc66.JPG)

-If this is your first time registering the device, you will see the updates available screen.
-Choose **Install and Reboot** It will take couple of minutes for the updates to come through.
-After the updates are installed, the device will reboot automatically
+If this is your first time registering the device, you will see the "Updates Available" screen.
+Choose **Install and Reboot**.
+It will take a couple of minutes for the updates to come through.
+After the updates are installed, the device will reboot automatically.

 ![install and reboot](https://user-images.githubusercontent.com/11222214/41579269-14d84e30-734b-11e8-8894-c4a76f1715d5.JPG)

-On rebooting, the device will come back to the install and reboot screen.
-From the URL, delete the #softwareUpdate
+On rebooting, the device will come back to the "Install and Reboot" screen.
+From the URL, delete `#softwareUpdate`.

 ![software update remove](https://user-images.githubusercontent.com/11222214/41579379-a3deed32-734b-11e8-894a-c209cb7a7cca.JPG)